panjf2000/gnet/blog/2020-03-13-presenting-gnet.md

 ## Usage Examples

-**The detailed documentation is located in here: [docs of gnet](https://pkg.go.dev/github.com/panjf2000/gnet?tab=doc), but let's pass through the brief instructions first.**
+**The detailed documentation is located here: [docs of gnet](https://pkg.go.dev/github.com/panjf2000/gnet?tab=doc), but let's pass through the brief instructions first.**

 It is easy to create a network server with `gnet`.
 All you have to do is just to make your implementation of `gnet.EventHandler` interface and register your event-handler functions to it, then pass it to the `gnet.Serve` function along with the binding address(es).
 Each connection is represented as a `gnet.Conn` interface that is passed to various events to differentiate the clients.
 At any point you can close a connection or shutdown the server by return a `Close` or `Shutdown` action from an event function.